awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.03.md

 + Change the value of the existing attributes \(`rating`, `plot`\)\.
 + Add a new list attribute \(`actors`\) to the existing `info` map\.

-The item changes from this:
+The item changes from the following.

 ```
 {